unnus/unnus/content/medical/new-and-powerful-medical-device-marketing-strategies-2021.md

 “Adapt digital marketing”, “Use case studies” and “building relationships” are insufficient marketing advice.
 These marketing ways are sound but if applied without an overarching strategy, they turn into an accumulation of tactics that comes with an expiration date.

 Yet still, what medical device marketers today claim to be a “strategy” is more of a loose structure than it is a grounded strategy.
-In this article, I’ll share with you a new and tested strategy that will overhaul the way you market your medical firm.
+In this article, I’ll share with you a new and tested strategy that will overhaul the way you market your medical device firm.

 This article contains: